-If you click on 'Expand All' it will display all the information that is available and you can collapse it all as well.
+If you click on 'Expand All' it will display all the information that is available, and you can collapse it all as well.

-If you click the plus sign next to 'Admissions' it expands that section.
+If you click the plus sign next to 'Admissions,' it expands that section.
 It provides information about the number of applicants, the percentage of those that were admitted, and separates the data by gender.
 It also gives you some information about test scores.
-This would give you an idea of whether an institution's profile matches that of a potential student's.
+This would give you an idea of whether an institution's profile matches that of a potential students.

 As you can see, College Navigator provides the general public easy access to data on colleges and universities.
-It is a great place to start when looking up data on individual institutions.
+It is a great place to start when searching for colleges and universities based on criteria important to you and for comparing institutions across key characteristics when making college choices.